-The Arena Group is subject to operational risks
+Arena is subject to operational risks

-Operational risks may disrupt the Arena Group's businesses, result in losses or limit growth.
-Although the Arena Group takes protective measures and endeavours to modify them as circumstances warrant, the security of the Arena Group's computer systems, software and networks may be vulnerable to breaches, unauthorized access, misuse, computer viruses or other malicious code and other events that could have a security impact.
-Additionally, breaches of security may occur through intentional or unintentional acts by those having authorized or unauthorized access to confidential or other information of the Arena Group or its clients or counterparties.
-One or more such events could potentially jeopardize the confidential and other information processed and stored in, and transmitted through, the Arena Group's computer systems and networks, or otherwise cause interruptions or malfunctions which could result in significant losses or reputational damage to the Arena Group and/or Westaim.
+Operational risks may disrupt Arena's businesses, result in losses or limit growth.
+Although Arena takes protective measures and endeavours to modify them as circumstances warrant, the security of Arena's computer systems, software and networks may be vulnerable to breaches, unauthorized access, misuse, computer viruses or other malicious code and other events that could have a security impact.
+Additionally, breaches of security may occur through intentional or unintentional acts by those having authorized or unauthorized access to confidential or other information of Arena or its clients or counterparties.
+One or more such events could potentially jeopardize the confidential and other information processed and stored in, and transmitted through, Arena's computer systems and networks, or otherwise cause interruptions or malfunctions which could result in significant losses or reputational damage to Arena and/or Westaim.

-In addition, the Arena Group operates in an industry that is highly dependent on its information systems and technology.
-There can be no assurance that the Arena Group's information systems and technology will continue to be able to accommodate its operations, or that the cost of maintaining such systems will not increase from its current level.
-Such a failure to accommodate the Arena Group's operations, or a material increase in costs related to such information systems, could have a material adverse effect on the Arena Group, which could adversely affect the business, financial condition and/or profitability of Westaim.
+In addition, Arena operates in an industry that is highly dependent on its information systems and technology.
+There can be no assurance that Arena's information systems and technology will continue to be able to accommodate its operations, or that the cost of maintaining such systems will not increase from its current level.
+Such a failure to accommodate Arena's operations, or a material increase in costs related to such information systems, could have a material adverse effect on Arena, which could adversely affect the business, financial condition and/or profitability of Westaim.